 Work has ranged from simple one-day helping hands to complex, months long projects, planning services on a strategic level.
 In different teams I've helped arrange workshops, worked with internal communication, done user and field research and created service blueprints.

-Most were done as a two-man team together with Jane Pernille Landa Hansen, and the two of us always have a few things cooking.
+Many were done as a two-man team together with Jane Pernille Landa Hansen.

 The contents of the projects are confidential, but there's a list of clients in my CV below.